French Verlan: A Cryptic, Popular Slang You Must Secretly Learn

 Fête → te–ef → tefe → teufe → teuf

 So when to use teuf?
 Whenever your heart desires.
 Because similar to ouf and cimer, teuf is an extremely favored verlan word.

-So if you’re speaking in front of your French homestay mom and you’re sneakingly planning to go to a secret French underground rave, then teuf would be the wiser word to use.
+So if you’re speaking in front of your French homestay mom and you’re sneakily planning to go to a secret French underground rave, then teuf would be the wise word to use.

 Tu veux venir à la teuf ce soir ?
 (You wanna come to the party tonight?).